 Some people have got in touch with us to tell us that they have found bumblebees lying on the ground, appearing tired and unwell.
 These are most likely to be new bumblebee queens that have recently left the nest to either set up their own nests, or go into hibernation.
-Because of the scarcity of flowers in winter, these bumblebees sometimes use a lot of energy in flying, but don’t have any food to replace that lost energy.
-These bees can be helped though, and the easiest way to do so is to make a sugar solution (50/50 sugar and warm water).
-Put this in a small saucer or plastic drinks lid, and place it near the bee’s head (see the photo below).
-She should then lap this up, and she’ll use the energy to heat her body up and fly off.
+Often bumblebees are simply resting, however, because of the scarcity of flowers in winter, these bumblebees sometimes don’t have any food to replace that lost energy.
+If there are flowering plants available nearby, the best thing to do is to place the bumblebee on or near them.

 If you can’t find any flowers, you can mix together a sugar solution of half white sugar and half warm water (brown sugar and honey can be bad for bumblebees) as a one-off energy boost.
 Put this on a teaspoon or plastic drinks lid, and place it near the bee’s head (see the photo below).
 It should then lap this up, and will use the energy to heat its body up and fly off.
 Before deciding whether or not a bumblebee is in need of rescue – here are three questions you should ask first.